simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 ## Module summary

-Debugging mode setting interface implementations for the HTML and JavaScript.
+This module is for the HTML and JavaScript debugging-mode setting interface implementations.

 ## `_get_callable_count` function docstring